corpus-solutions/tsa-server/README.md

 https://en.wikipedia.org/wiki/Trusted_timestamping

 All operations are based on OpenSSL extension called ts.
 From version 0.9.8 it is a part of openssl binary so patching is not required anymore.

-It is based on idea from Grzegorz Golec, but his server received request from tcp connection and java libraries used only HTTP to send TSA request.
+It is based on idea from Grzegorz Golec (http://gregs.eu/linux-time-stamp-server/), but his server received request from tcp connection.
+Java libraries uses only HTTP to send TSA request, so i wrote this http version of TSA server.

 ## USAGE:
 install groovy